Okechukwu

 Where did your name come from?

-In Nigeria, names are an important means of identification.
-It carries histories and meanings, hence backed by the culture of the people.
-Some names reflect a family’s situation.
+In Nigeria, names are an important way to identify people.
+They carry histories and meanings, which are rooted in the culture of the people.
+Some names reflect a family’s situation or past experiences.

 Discover more from Oke’s Musings: Poetry, People and Places